jmratwork/techanalysissecmanage-crcz/docs/deployment_manual.md

    The Subcase 1c requirements include the `yara-python` library to enable rule-based malware detection.
 3. **Launch core services**
-   - Start BIPS, NG‑SIEM, CICMS, NG‑SOC, and related components using the scripts under `subcase_1b/scripts/` or `subcase_1c/scripts/`.
+   - Start BIPS, NG‑SIEM, CICMS, NG‑SOAR, and related components using the scripts under `subcase_1b/scripts/` or `subcase_1c/scripts/`.
    - If `systemctl` is unavailable, set `DIRECT_START=1` to invoke legacy service scripts.
 4. **Validate operation**
    - Confirm ports are listening and dashboards are reachable.